 In practice most of the spending by the States delivers a broadly similar set of services across Australia, and HFE makes this possible.

-HFE seeks to achieve the benefits of -equalisation that would otherwise require transfers of functions to the Commonwealth, without losing the benefits of decentralised governance and administration provided by sub-national jurisdictions.
+HFE seeks to retain the benefits of decentralised governance and administration provided by sub-national jurisdictions, without requiring the transfer of functions to the Commonwealth.
+The combination of fiscal equalisation with decentralised governance is a longstanding feature of the Australian federation.

-The payment of HFE grants as general revenue assistance allows State governments to deliver services according to their State’s specific needs and circumstances.
+The payment of HFE grants (that is, GST revenue) as general revenue assistance allows State governments to deliver services according to their State’s specific needs and circumstances.

 States have different fiscal capacities prior to equalisation, and the larger the divergence in State fiscal capacities, the more GST is required to achieve equalisation.